Data Management Guide

 Data organization is equally important as well.
 It’s not enough to just collect lots of data, you have to know how to categorize and organize it.
 More specifically, all your data organization needs to happen with your primary questions in mind.
 Knowing what specific insights you are looking for should be the main guideline in organizing your data and making sure it stays clean, relevant, and usable.

-data management tool for your business?
+Looking for a data collection &data management tool for your business?

 Data Management: Best Practices